Spectral Theory of Isogeny Graphs: First properties of isogeny graphs and reduction of Theorems and to Theorem

 We notice that $\Aut(E_i,\ell\phi_i)$ equals $\Aut(E_i, \phi_i)$ as subgroup of $\Aut(E_i)$.
 Hence equation \eqref{eq:adj} is equivalent to the fact that $ L$ and $M$ have the same cardinality: indeed duality of isogenies gives a bijection between the two.

 Since diamond operators commute with $A$, then $A$ is a normal operator, hence diagonalizable.
 Moreover, the adjoint of $A^{k'}$ is equal to $\langle\ell^{k'}\rangle A^{k'}= A^{k'}$, hence $A^{k'}$ is Hermitian and has real eigenvalues.
-We deduce that for each $\lambda$ in the spectrum of $A$, its power $\lambda^{k'}$ is real, hence the angle of $\lambda$ lies in $\Z\tfrac{\pi}{k'}$.
+We deduce that for each $\lambda$ in the spectrum of $A$, its power $\lambda^{k'}$ is real, hence the angle of $\lambda$ lies in $\tfrac{\pi}{k'}\mathbb{Z}$.

 The operator $A^*$ is also diagonalizable.
 Since $A$ and $A^*$ commute, they have the same eigenvectors.
 The corresponding eigenvalues are conjugated.
-Since $A$ is real, its specturm is invariant under conjugation, hence $A$ and $A^*$ have the same spectrum.
+Since $A$ is real, its spectrum is invariant under conjugation, hence $A$ and $A^*$ have the same spectrum.
+Since $A$ and $A^*$ are both diagonalizable with the same spectrum, they are conjugate.

-If $p$ is congruent to 1 modulo 12, all supersingular elliptic curves have $\{\pm 1\}$ as automorphism group, and hence all vertexes $(E_i,\phi_i)$ have the same number $a_i$ of automorphisms: if $-1\in H$, then $a_i=2$, otherwise $a_i=1$.
-Then the Hermitian form from Equation \eqref{eq:Hermitian} is a multiple of the standard form, and being self-adjoint coincides with being symmetric. \end{proof}
+If $p$ is congruent to 1 modulo 12, all supersingular elliptic curves have $\{\pm 1\}$ as automorphism group, and hence all vertices $(E_i,\phi_i)$ have the same number $a_i$ of automorphisms: if $-1\in H$, then $a_i=2$, otherwise $a_i=1$.
+Then, the Hermitian form from Equation \eqref{eq:Hermitian} is a multiple of the standard form, and being self-adjoint coincides with being symmetric. \end{proof}

 \begin{subRemark} Since the Hermitian form (\ref{eq:Hermitian}) is presented in diagonal form, it is easy to write down the entries of $A^*$: for each $i$ we have \begin{subeqn} A^*((E_i,\phi_i))=a_i\sum_j a_j^{-1} (E_j,\phi_j)\,, \end{subeqn} where $a_i,a_j$ are as in Equation \eqref{eq:Hermitian}, and the sum runs over all edges $(E_j,\phi_j)\to (E_i,\phi_i)$, namely all the edges in $G$ with end-point $(E_i,\phi_i)$.
 We notice that the entries of $A^*$ are integers: any vertex $(E_j,\phi_j)$ appearing in the right hand side of \eqref{eq_A*} has multiplicity $a_ia_j^{-1} \cdot (\# S/a_i) = \# S/a_j$, for $S$ the set of degree $\ell$ isogenies $(E_j,\phi_j) \to (E_i,\phi_i)$; since $\Aut(E_j,\phi_j)$ acts freely on $S$ by precomposition, then $\# S/a_j$ is an integer. \end{subRemark}